Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	"Why might some information be okay to share in one situation but not another?"
 •	"Who are the grown-ups you can ask for help about sharing?"
 •	"What questions can you ask yourself before sharing something?"
+•	"How did Po learn to decide what to share?"
 Assessment: Review group sorting decisions and listen to reasoning during discussions.
 Adaptations:
 •	For younger students: Use pictures instead of written cards and fewer categories
 •	For more advanced students: Add more nuanced scenarios and contexts for sharing decisions
 ________________________________________
 Chapter 4 Activities: Being a Privacy Hero

+**Story Connection:** This chapter aligns with when Po becomes Privacy Panda, teaching other animals about online safety and helping them navigate the Digital Forest safely.
+The story quote: *"Remember," Privacy Panda would tell his friends, "in the Digital Bamboo Forest, we must be as careful with our information as we are with our real bamboo treasures!"* In the story, animals begin coming to Po with questions: *"Po, how do I stop strangers from seeing my photos?" asked Owen the Owl.
+"Po, someone is pretending to be me online!
+What should I do?" worried Fiona the Fox.* Po becomes known as "Privacy Panda" – the forest's expert on staying safe in the digital world.

 Activity 1: "Privacy Panda Badges"
-Learning Objective: Students will identify ways they can be "privacy heroes" in their own lives.
+Learning Objective: Students will identify ways they can be "privacy heroes" in their own lives, just like Po became Privacy Panda.

+**Story Connection:** This activity directly connects to Po's transformation into Privacy Panda, encouraging students to become privacy heroes who help others, just like Po did.

 Materials:
 •	Red construction paper circles (for badges)
 •	Yarn or safety pins (to wear badges)